CodyGrandt/pipeline_project/DevContainer.md

 docker run -d -p XXXX:YY --name desiredNameHere desiredNameHere .
 ```
 * This will build a local web server running the flutter application off of the Docker container.
 Note that the XXXX:YY above are placeholders for your desired port number.
 For testing, I use the numbers 8089:89.
+* Once you are finished, you can close VSCode as the files will save in the devcontainer on your machine, or you can commit and push these changes back into the GitHub repository.
 ## Challenges and Solutions
 * One challenge I faced in the beginning was committing my changes to GitHub.
 For some reason, the commit would just load forever and never commit.
 To solve this problem, I discovered that using the command `git commit -m 'insertmessagehere'`  This finally committed my changes to GitHub as expected.
 * Another challenge I faced when building my DevContainer was that my DevContainer could not find my source code when I was using a .devcontainer file to house my DevContainer and Dockerfile.
 While not the best solution stylistically, currently I have my Dockerfile and DevContainer directly in the same folder as my app source code.
 This allows the DevContainer to find my code.